 For Item(s) 4 (except 4e), often and very often responses are combined.
 For Item(s) 6, 5 to 10, 11 to 20, and more than 20 responses are combined.
+For Item 10a, 11 - 20, 21 - 30, and more than 30 responses are combined.

-2013 CCSSE Special-Focus Items
+2014 CCSSE Special-Focus Items

 The Center adds special-focus items to CCSSE each year to augment the core survey, helping participating colleges and the field at large to further explore fundamental areas of student engagement.
-The 2013 special-focus items continue to elicit new information about students' experiences associated with promising educational practices such as early registration, orientation, freshman seminars, organized learning communities, and student success courses.
+The 2014 special-focus items continue to elicit new information about students' experiences associated with promising educational practices such as early registration, orientation, freshman seminars, organized learning communities, and student success courses.
 Frequency results from the first five promising practices items for your college and the CCSSE promising practices respondents are displayed across pages 6 and 7.